ava-labs/avalanchego/vms/platformvm/service.md

   a permissioned subnet.
 If the Subnet is a PoS Subnet, then `threshold` will be `0` and `controlKeys` will be empty.
 - changes can not be made into the subnet until `locktime` is in the past.
-- `subnetTransformationTxID` is the ID of the transaction that changed the subnet into a elastic one, for when this change was performed.
+- `subnetTransformationTxID` is the ID of the transaction that changed the subnet into an elastic one, if it exists.
+- `conversionID` is the ID of the conversion from a permissioned Subnet into an L1, if it exists.
+- `managerChainID` is the ChainID that has the ability to modify this L1s validator set, if it exists.
+- `managerAddress` is the address that has the ability to modify this L1s validator set, if it exists.

 **Example Call:**